Manually Signing the APK

 This guide will focus on using apksigner from the Android SDK build tools, v24.0.3 or higher.
 It assumes that an APK has already been built.

-Applications that are built using an older version of the Android SDK Build Tools must use jarsigner as described in the section Sign the APK with jarsigner.
+Applications that are built using an older version of the Android SDK Build Tools must use jarsigner as described in Sign the APK with jarsigner below.

 Create a Private Keystore

 A keystore is a database of security certificates that is created by using the program keytool from the Java SDK.
 A keystore is critical to publishing a Xamarin.Android application, as Android will not run applications that have not been digitally signed.